-Communiqué No. 2010/4, as amended by Communiqué No. 2012/3, provides the following thresholds:
+Article 7 of Communiqué No. 2010/4 provides the following thresholds:

 - the aggregate Turkish turnover of the transaction parties exceeds 100 million lira and the Turkish turnover of at least two of the transaction parties each exceeds 30 million lira; - the Turkish turnover of the transferred assets or businesses in acquisitions exceeds 30 million lira and the worldwide turnover of at least one of the other parties to the transaction exceeds 500 million lira; or - the Turkish turnover of any of the parties in mergers exceeds 30 million lira and the worldwide turnover of at least one of the other parties to the transaction exceeds 500 million lira.